matekno/marley-winston/README.md

 }
 ```

-If you do not explicitly define the levels that `winston` should use, the
+If you do not explicitly define the levels that `marley` should use, the
 `npm` levels above will be used.

 ### Using Logging Levels

 Setting the level for your logging message can be accomplished in one of two
 ways.
 You can pass a string representing the logging level to the log() method
-or use the level specified methods defined on every winston Logger.
+or use the level specified methods defined on every marley Logger.

 ``` js
 //